 How Acupuncture helps with Menopause.

 Menopause occurs naturally, or as a result of surgery or medical treatment (usually for certain “hormonal-type” cancers).
-This means that most women and a small, yet significant number of men, will at some stage struggle with a number of unpleasant and sometimes debilitating physical, mental and emotional changes.
-In Brisbane, natural health treatments are on the up rise as more people are getting awareness about the benefits of natural treatments including acupuncture and menopause help.
+This means that most women and a small, yet a significant number of men, will at some stage struggle with several unpleasant and sometimes debilitating physical, mental and emotional changes.
+In Brisbane, natural health treatments are on the uprise as more people are becoming aware of the benefits of natural treatments, including acupuncture and menopause help.